Cloudyo1/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 as long as your version and enabled content mods match your player YAML settings.
 A fresh campaign should be used when connecting to a new room.
-It does not necessarily need to be an entirely fresh save file, though using a seprate save file (or backup) is encoruaged.
+It does not necessarily need to be an entirely fresh save file, though using a separate save file (or backup) is encouraged.
 A Randomizer campaign should never be loaded without Randomizer enabled and connected - doing so may irreversibly break the campaign's save data.